SWAYAM: Functionality

-SWAYAM operates MOOCs learning resources in different ways and structure.
-Learning is delivered in four ways; e-Tutorial, e-Content, discussion forums and self- assessment.
+SWAYAM operates MOOCs learning resources in different ways and structures.
+Learning is delivered in four ways; e-Tutorial, e-Content, discussion forums and, self-assessment.

-The first quadrant is direct teaching, which means that there is no much extra work by students.
-It could include teaching video, animation, PowerPoint presentation, Podcast and so on.
+The first quadrant is direct teaching, which means that there is not much extra work by students.
+It could include teaching video, animation, PowerPoint presentations, Podcast, and so on.
 These will depend on the individual subject and the strategy adopted by the teacher.

 The second quadrant is an e-content which could include e-books, illustrations, Case studies, Open source content, reference links, further reading sources, etc.

 The third quadrant is about clearing students' queries where students can interact with each other and faculty; any student or faculty can answer a student’s question.

 The fourth quadrant is self-assessment to check what a student has studied and whether they are eligible to get a certificate.
 This includes tests in the form of Multiple Choice Questions (MCQs), quiz or short answer questions, long answer questions, etc. The fourth quadrant also has Frequently Asked Questions (FAQs) and their answers to clarify common misconceptions among students.

-The University Grants Commission (UGC) considers that universities should play a key role in publicising and popularising SWAYAM courses among their learners and the university, enabling them to gain from MOOCs on a more extensive footing.
+The University Grants Commission (UGC) considers that universities should play a key role in publicizing and popularizing SWAYAM courses among their learners and the university, enabling them to gain from MOOCs on a more extensive footing.

 National coordinators

-Nine national coordinators are appointed to manage the course content.
+Ten national coordinators are appointed to manage the course content.
 Each coordinator is assigned a particular area for maintenance.